Fish heads dumped near Alaska school attracts bear, police

 ANCHORAGE, Alaska (AP) — Anchorage police are looking for a man who dumped fish heads in woods near an elementary school.

-The perpetrator won’t have to clean them up.
+The perpetrator won’t have to clean up.
 A grizzly bear took care of that.

 The fish dumper, however, faces a $300 fine for discarding garbage that attracts animals.

-Alaska families regularly catch dozens of salmon and are urged to properly dispose of heads and guts.
+Alaska families regularly catch dozens of salmon and are urged to properly dispose of fish parts in fast-moving rivers, ocean waters or regular garbage disposal.

 Most Read Nation & World Stories